Lane-Smit/Group-7_FoodConnect-/README.md

 # Group-7_FoodConnect-
-FoodConnect is a community-driven web platform designed to minimize food waste and promote social impact by connecting suppliers with surplus food to recipients in need, such as shelters, community kitchens, and NGOs.
-The system enables supplier to upload details of their available surplus.
-Recipients can browse available food surplus listings.
+FoodConnect is a community driven web platform designed to minimize food waste and promote social impact by connecting suppliers with surplus food to recipients in need, such as shelters, community kitchens, and NGOs.
+The system enables suppliers to upload details of their available surplus food, while recipients can browse available food surplus listings and submit requests.

 ## Group 7 Members
 | **Name**         | **Student Number** |